I/O File Details and Format¶

 where \(X_j\) is the molar fraction of component \(j\), the power-law

-exponent approximates the dependence suggested by Nerone et al. ([Nerone2025]),
+exponent approximates the dependence suggested by Nerone et al. ([Nerone2025]) for electron microprobe measurement error,

 and the coefficient (0.25) is chosen to yield relative uncertainties of 2% when